clean energy cities

 1. Cities will sign unprecedented utility-scale clean energy deals.

-In the last few years, cities have signed increasingly large power purchase agreements (PPAs) to source electricity from renewable energy developers for municipal and community use.
+In the last few years, cities have signed increasingly large purchase agreements (PPAs) to source electricity from renewable energy developers for municipal and community use.
 In 2018, Philadelphia signed a 70 megawatt PPA representing 22% of the city government’s load.
 Taking it a step further, last year, Cincinnati signed a 100 megawatt deal for the nation’s largest municipal solar farm, with the first 35 megawatts meeting about 30% of the city’s municipal needs and the remaining 65 megawatts benefitting community residents who get their electricity from the city’s community choice aggregation program.
 The 20-year contract will provide a stable source of clean energy and will save the city an estimated $1.7 million.

 We should expect cities to get ever more creative with PPAs, signing large deals to meet municipal needs and expanding to community members and residents.
 We may also see joint deals with other jurisdictions or community partners such as businesses and universities, to access economies of scale.